achref-soua/Streamlit-resume-tool-app-using-Groq-LLMs/README.md

 # Resume Tool App

-A modular, secure, and user-friendly Streamlit application for building, adapting, and enhancing resumes using Groq LLM.
+A modular, secure, and user-friendly Streamlit application for building, editing, adapting, enhancing, and exporting resumes using Groq LLM and ReportLab.

 ## Features

 - **User Authentication**: Sign up, log in, and log out securely.
 Passwords are hashed and stored in a private database.
 - **Resume Builder**: Create, edit, duplicate, delete, and visualize multiple resumes.
 Add sections like summary, experience, education, projects, skills, certificates, publications, and contact info.
-Dynamic forms allow adding/removing entries for each section.
+Dynamic forms allow adding/removing entries and bullet points for each section.
+Saved resumes can be edited and updated.
 - **Resume Adaptation**: Select a resume and adapt it to a job description using Groq LLM.
 Results are editable and can be saved as a new resume or overwrite the original.
+Prompts are optimized for ATS-friendly output.
 - **Resume Enhancement**: Select a resume and enhance it using Groq LLM.
 Receive constructive feedback and save the improved version.
+Prompts ensure clarity, impact, and modern standards.
+- **Export to PDF**: Instantly generate a professional, ATS-friendly PDF resume using ReportLab.
+Download your resume directly from the app.
+Output matches the latest resume data and sections.
 - **Security**: Credentials and database files are excluded from version control.
 All sensitive data is stored locally and securely.
 - **Modern UI**: Clean sidebar navigation and intuitive forms for a smooth user experience.
+Dynamic controls for adding/removing entries and bullets.
+Consistent section logic for experience and projects.

 ## Folder Structure